xZpookyx/StyleBoxFancy/README.md

 > * StyleBoxFancy: **342.66 ms**

 ## Installation
-### Asset library (Not available yet)
+### Asset library
-* In your godot project open the AssetLib tab on the top and search for "Fancy StyleBoxes".
+* In your godot project open the AssetLib tab and search for "Fancy StyleBoxes".
 * Download and install into your addons folder.
 * Enable the plugin in `Project/Project Settings/Plugins`.